My name is Whitney-Anne Baker and I am a digital and collage artist.

-In my 30's I began a City & Guilds in Embroidery but left to follow my creative nose.
-Over the years I have worked with textiles, handmade paper, artists's books, digital art and photography as well as creating and facilitating creative workshops for children and teenagers.
+I am self taught and over many years have worked with textiles, handmade paper, artists's books, digital art and photography as well as creating and facilitating creative workshops for children and teenagers.

-This was a pivotal moment for me; collaging with fashion models became about creating a different feminine/feminist narrative for the images.
-One that encompassed a wider range of women's emotional life; bored by housework, feeling insecure, being triumphant, being shallow or digging deep into the feminine psyche, the good, the bad and the ugly because life is messy and not airbrushed..
+Collaging with fashion models is about creating a different feminine/feminist narrative for the images.
+One that encompasses a wider range of women's emotional life; bored by housework, feeling insecure, being triumphant, being shallow or digging deep into the feminine psyche, the good, the bad and the ugly because life is messy and not airbrushed.